Measuring the success of a door drop marketing campaign

 Understand how your customers are responding to your leaflets.
 Did they go online, did they phone?
 This helps with future planning but also tells you where you need to invest in the future.

-If you are using more than one creative message over time, you can determine which is the one that works best for you.
+If you are using different designs for your door drop campaign over time, you can determine which is the one that works best for you.
 What offers work best?
 Do you have seasonal offers that work at different times of the year?
 The more you hone your approach the better the results you can yield.

-By using different targeting you can understand which sets of customers respond to you better.
-Once you know this, it can be simple to find more customers that look like your good customers and therefore improve you response rates further.
+By using different targeting you can understand which sets of customers respond to which campaigns better.
+Once you know this, it can be simple to find more customers that look like your good customers and therefore improve your response rates further.